Akylas/TesseractBuild/README.md

 #### Initialize API handler

-Create an API handler and initialize it with the trained data's parent folder, the trained data's language name, and an *OCR engine mode (OEM)*.  **OEM_LSTM_ONLY** is the latest neural-net recognition engine, which has some advantage in text-line recognition over the previous engine.
+Create an API handler and initialize it with the trained data's parent folder, the trained data's language name, and an *OCR engine mode (OEM)*:

 ```swift
 let tessAPI = TessBaseAPICreate()!
 TessBaseAPIInit2(tessAPI, trainedDataFolder, "jpn_vert", OEM_LSTM_ONLY)
 ```

-**TessBaseAPIInit2()** is one of 4 API initializers, and lets us set the OEM.
+**TessBaseAPIInit2()** is one of 4 API initializers, and lets us set the OEM.  **OEM_LSTM_ONLY** is the latest neural-net recognition engine, which has some advantage in text-line recognition over the previous engine.

-For the API to be able to find the **tessdata** parent-folder, we added **Root/share** as a folder reference, then:
+For the API to be able to find the **tessdata** parent-folder, we added **Root/share** as a folder reference in our Xcode project, then:

 ```swift
 let trainedDataFolder = Bundle.main.path(